The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 And he does like Ted Cruz a lot.

-I was listening to his show today.
+I was listening to his show today, and so maybe there's a tilt there.

-I don't think he's declared obviously.
+I don't think he's declared, obviously.

 You know what?